-Please comment on (if applicable)
+Please comment on (if applicable):

-Timeliness, Presentation, Appropriateness, in respect to MIPLOs being measured in on-the-job and off-the-job assessment instruments Marking Schemes and Worked Solutions Marking Schemes and Worked Soldtions Structure and Organisation of the Assessments Presentation of Apprentice's Work Was the quality of Apprentice's work in line with your expectations for a National Apprenticeship Programme of this level?
-Overall Performance / Academic Standard of Apprentices, in relation to their peers nationally and internationally Overall Ferrormance / Academic Standard of Apprentices, in Telation to their peers nationally and internationally
+Timeliness, Presentation, Appropriateness, in respect to MIPLOs being measured in on-the-job and off-the-job assessment instruments Marking Schemes and Worked Solutions Structure and Organisation of the Assessments Presentation of Apprentice's Work Was the quality of Apprentice's work in line with your expectations for a National Apprenticeship Programme of this level?
+Overall Performance / Academic Standard of Apprentices, in relation to their peers nationally and internationally

 Part 2 (continued) Your general opinion of the National Apprenticeship Programme and the quality, fairness and consistency of the assessment strategies used in measuring the stated module learning outcomes and overall programme learning outcomes Suggestions to improve the assessment of Apprentices on the programme Aspects worthy of recommendation/Examples of best practice Feedback received from the provider on implementation of previous recommendations, as appropriate If this is your first year of appointment, please comment on the adequacy of briefing and training materials.
 Is there any additional information which you would have liked to receive?
 Other Comments/Observations Any matters you wish to bring to the attention of the National Programme Board?
-Any matters you wish to bring to the attention of the FET Quality Council of the Co-ordinating Provider?
+Any matters you wish to bring to the attention of the Quality Council of the Co-ordinating Provider?
 [Please comment on other relevant issues, adding further pages as required.]